 Characterizations of methylation haplotype load

-To enable quantitative analysis of the methylation patterns within MHBs across many samples, we need a single metric to define each MHB.
-Ideally this metric is not only a function of average methylation level for all CpG sites within a block, but also can capture the pattern of co-methylation on single DNA molecules.
+To enable quantitative analysis of the methylation patterns within MHBs across many samples, we need a single metric to define the methylated pattern of many CpG sites within each block.
+Ideally this metric is not only a function of average methylation level for all the CpG sites in the block, but also can capture the pattern of co-methylation on single DNA molecules.
 For this purpose, we defined Methylation Haplotype Load (MHL), which is a weighted mean of the fraction of fully methylated haplotypes at different length.
 Compared with other metrics used in the literature, such as methylation level, methylation entropy, epi-polymorphism and haplotypes counts, MHL can represent the overall level of methylation, and is capable of distinguishing blocks that have the same average methylation but various degrees of coordinated methylation (Figure 2).
 In addition, MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets without normalization.

 We next asked whether treating MHBs as individual units and performing quantitative analysis based on MHL would provide an advantage over existing approaches based on individual CpG sites or averaging multiple CpG sites in certain genomic windows.
 To this end, we sought to cluster 65 WGBS data (4 extra cancer WGBS set from Holger Heyn’s study [18]) sets from human solid tissues based on the MHL.
-Unsupervised clustering analysis with the top 15% most variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Figure 3A), while cancer samples and stem cell samples were quite different with adult human somatic tissues.
+Unsupervised clustering analysis with the top 15% most variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Figure 3A), while cancer samples and stem cell samples were quite different from adult human somatic tissues.
 PCA analysis to all MHBs genome-wide yielded a similar pattern (Supplementary Figure 3).
-To identify a subset of MHBs that have the best power for clustering human somatic tissues, we calculated a tissue specific index (TSI) for each MHB (see Methods).
-We expected the MHBs with high TSI would distinguish the different tissues at a high specificity.
-Random Forest based feature selection identified a set of 1360 tissue-specific MHBs (Supplementary Table 2) that can predict tissue type at an accuracy of 0.89 (95%CI: 0.84-0.93), despite the fact that several tissue types have similar cell compositions (ie. muscle vs. heart).
-Using this set of MHBs, we compared the performance between MHL, average methylation frequency in the MHL regions (AMF) and methylation level of all the CpG site (MAS), we found MHL and the average methylation provide similar tissues specificity, while MHL (background noise: 0.29, 95%CI: 0.23-0.35) have a much lower noise compared with average methylation (background value: 0.4, 95%CI: 0.32-0.48).
+To identify a subset of MHBs for clustering human somatic tissues, we calculated a tissue specific index (TSI) for each MHB (see Methods).
+Random Forest based feature selection identified a set of 1360 tissue-specific MHBs (Supplementary Table 2) that can predict tissue type at an accuracy of 0.89 (95%CI: 0.84-0.93), despite the fact that several tissue types share similar cell compositions (ie. muscle vs. heart).
+Using this set of MHBs, we compared the performance between MHL, average methylation frequency in the MHL regions (AMF) and methylation level of all the CpG site (MAS), we found MHL and the average methylation provide similar tissues specificity, while MHL have a lower noise (background noise: 0.29, 95%CI: 0.23-0.35) compared with average methylation (background noise: 0.4, 95%CI: 0.32-0.48).
 Clustering based on individual CpGs in the blocks had the worst performance which might be due to higher biological or technical viability of individual CpG sites (Figure 3B).